markbahnman/hubski-restify/README.md

 Author| string | User who submitted the post
 SharedBy | string | User who shared this with you
-Tags | string array | The tags for the post; possible empty
+Tags | string array | The tags for the post; possible empty Comments | string array | Not implemented at the moment, merely returns an empty array.